1st Batch of Sub Prefects - 2022

-In Chapel on Thursday 15th October 2020, the 1st Batch of Sub Prefects was inducted by the Headmaster.
+In Chapel on Monday 25 October 2021, the 1st Batch of Sub Prefects for 2022 were inducted by the Headmaster.
 We congratulate these young men on their appointment and wish them well with their added duties and responsibilities.

 Opportunities for Leadership

 All boys at Shore have many opportunities to take responsibility and positions of leadership in games, co-curricular activities and in the classroom.
 Many of these positions are formally recognised but leadership in many forms is encouraged and recognised at Shore.
 Within the House system, all boys will be given the opportunity to learn and develop their leadership skills, most of these resulting in formal appointments within the House or the School by Year 12.